cysouw/diathesis/text/c02_case.md

  \d.
 Er hat den Staub geatmet.
  \e.
 Er hat den Tatort geschaut.

 A similar phenomenon is attested with 'manner of speaking' verbs like *stottern* 'to stutter' \Next[a].
 Such verbs can take an accusative object with a meaning like 'He uttered something in a stuttering manner' \Next[b].
-Note that by adding a possessed prepositional phrase \Next[c], it is even possible to use a possessor-dative alternation \Next[d], see  [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading to an apparently 'intransitive' verb with a dative, accusative and a non-droppable prepositional argument.
+Note that by adding a possessed prepositional phrase \Next[c], see [@sec:prepositions-intransitive-location-as-result], it is even possible to use a possessor-dative alternation \Next[d], see  [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative], leading to an apparently 'intransitive' verb with a dative, accusative and a non-droppable locational argument.

 \ex.
  \a.
 Er stotterte vor Aufregung